Gene1968/OS-IAR-perms/README.md

 ## Files Included

 - `fix_iar.bat` - Windows front-end which adds TAR decompress, then runs the Python to apply the perms, then does a TAR recompress "xxx-FIXED.iar", then cleans up.
-May be all you need
+May be all you need to run
 - `apply_full_perms.py` - Main Python script with full functionality
 - `apply_perms.bat` - Windows batch file for easy command-line usage
 - `apply_perms.sh` - Unix/Linux shell script for easy command-line usage